akka/akka/akka-docs/src/main/paradox/stream/operators/ActorSink/actorRef.md

 i.e. if the actor is not consuming the messages fast enough the mailbox of the actor will grow.
-For potentially slow consumer actors it is recommended to use a bounded mailbox with zero `mailbox-push-timeout-time` or use a rate limiting stage in front of this `Sink`.
+For potentially slow consumer actors it is recommended to use a bounded mailbox with zero `mailbox-push-timeout-time` or use a rate limiting operator in front of this `Sink`.

 ## Examples